 Climate change has become the subject of an important public policy debate.
 In response to climate change concerns, many foreign countries are adopting climate change legislation and regulations.
 Although the United States Congress has considered adopting climate change legislation, it has yet to enact such legislation and/or regulations at the federal level.
 Several states have adopted or are considering adopting climate change legislation, including greenhouse gas emissions limits and cap-and-trade programs.
 Further, the Environmental Protection Agency ("EPA") issued greenhouse gas monitoring and reporting regulations that went into effect January 1, 2010.
 Those regulations required that regulated facilities begin reporting greenhouse gas emissions beginning in September 2012, and annually thereafter.
 The EPA has also issued final regulations requiring petroleum and natural gas operators meeting a certain emission threshold to report their greenhouse gas emissions to the EPA.
 In addition to the measuring and reporting requirements, the EPA issued an "Endangerment Finding" under Section 202(a) of the Clean Air Act, concluding greenhouse gas pollution threatens the public health and welfare of future generations.
 EPA has issued final regulations requiring the owners and operators of certain large stationary sources to obtain greenhouse gas emissions permits.
+Although these regulations were struck down by a 2014 decision of the United States Supreme Court in Utility Air Regulatory Group v.
+Environmental Protection Agency, the Court recognized EPA's authority to impose greenhouse gas emission limits on certain facilities that were already subject to permitting requirements based on emissions of conventional pollutants.
 EPA has indicated that additional sources may be subject to greenhouse gas permitting requirements in the future, and that it will use data collected through the reporting rules to decide whether to promulgate future greenhouse gas emission limits.
 The current state of development of many state and federal climate change regulatory initiatives makes it difficult to predict with certainty the future impact on us, including accurately estimating the related compliance costs that the operating partnership and oil and natural gas operators that develop our properties may incur.